 Plumbers and Pipefitters

-The High School Introduction to Plumbers and Pipefitters program (HIPP) is an opportunity to gain hands-on experience and begin to develop the skills needed to pursue in a career in the pipe-trades field.
+The High School Introduction to Plumbers and Pipefitters program (HIPP) offers an opportunity to gain hands-on experience and begin developing the skills needed to pursue a career in the pipe-trades field.

 Water and gas lines behind a wall

-Have you ever wondered how building "work?"
-Pipefitters install piping that delivers liquids and gasses throughout buildings.
-Typically in new construction, pipefitters install the infrastructure for hospitals, skyscrapers, schools, retail stores, and any other type of commercial or industrial building.
+Pipefitters install piping systems that deliver liquids and gases throughout buildings.
+Typically, in new construction, pipefitters install the infrastructure for hospitals, skyscrapers, schools, retail stores, and other types of commercial or industrial buildings.

-Students will attain industry recognized certification through preparatory training of in-demand high-wage careers.
-Students will learn welding, soldering, brazing, rigging, tube bending, and more with hands-on activities and projects to prepare them for their interview with Local 26-SWWPT.
+Students will attain industry-recognized certifications through preparatory training for in-demand, high-wage careers.
+They will learn welding, soldering, brazing, rigging, tube bending and more through hands-on activities and projects to prepare them for interviews with Local 26-SWWPT.

-Through project-based learning, students will learn important concepts in the field of pipefitting, including:
+Through project-based learning, students will grasp important concepts in the field of pipefitting, including:

-• How to set up sight and transit, shoot grade and locate marks using surveying techniques.
+• Setting up sight and transit, shooting grade, and locating marks using surveying techniques

-• Cut and turn threads on steel pipe
+• Cutting and turning threads on steel pipe

-Upon completion of the program students are certified in Occupational Safety and Health Administration: OSHA 10, scissor lift operation, and will receive completion certificate from the Southwest Washington Pipe Trades.
+Upon completion of the program, students will be certified in Occupational Safety and Health Administration (OSHA) 10, scissor lift operation, and they will receive a completion certificate from the Southwest Washington Pipe Trades.

 Student using a torch to join two pipes

-• Meeting location: Lincoln High School (then transported by school vans to Lacey for training at the apprenticeship training center for pipefitters)
+• Meeting location: Hunt Middle High School (then transported by school vans to Lacey for training at the apprenticeship training center for pipefitters in Lacey)

 • Approximate hours to complete: 85 hours

-• Certifications: Scissor lift, OSHA 10, HIPP completion certificate, and Financial Literacy through EverFi
+• Certification(s) offered: Scissor lift; OSHA 10; HIPP completion certificate; Financial Literacy through EverFi

 • Total spots available: 18